 CDN integration: Exactly What You’d Expect!

 The CDN integration tab helps you connect to an external CDN service.
-I’m not using a CDN on my test site, so I wasn’t able to personally test this feature.
-But based on my experience with the rest of the plugin, I’m going to assume it works as described:
+We are not using a CDN on the test site, so we weren’t able to personally test this feature.
+But based on our experience with the rest of the plugin, we are going to assume it works as described:

 Configuration: Other Minor Settings